Change

 The IHI Group promotes the empowerment of employees with disabilities.
 As part of its recruitment activities, the Group builds relationships with local employment support organizations for people with disabilities, schools for the deaf, and others, linking them to its recruitment activity efforts.

-In 1992, IHI established an organization at its head office specializing in the promotion and success of its employees with disabilities.
-From 2018, IHI has been providing support tailored uniquely to each employee through specialized support staff, with assistance programs in place, covering work and general aspects of company life.
-IHI also supports career advancement of each employee by providing an environment conducive to further growth and success.
-Currently this same organization has been established at each of its sites in Yokohama, Akishima, and Soma.
+In 1992, IHI established an organization at its head office specializing in helping employees with disabilities to maximize their potential.
+From 2018, IHI has been providing support tailored uniquely to each employee through specialized support staff, with assistance programs in place, covering work and general aspects of company life, thereby supporting the career development of each employee by providing an environment conducive to further growth and success.
+To date, a similar organization has been established at each of the Group’s sites in Yokohama, Akishima, and Soma to provide an opportunity for employees with disabilities to fulfill their potential.

-In order to resolve problems faced by employees with disabilities while helping to implement better measures regarding personnel and support corporate affiliates, IHI has been a member of the Accessibility Consortium of Enterprises (ACE) since fiscal 2013, sharing its recruitment guidelines and examples of employment with other ACE member companies.
+In order to resolve problems faced by employees with disabilities while helping to implement better human resources measures and support Group companies, IHI has been a member of the Accessibility Consortium of Enterprises (ACE) since fiscal 2013, sharing its recruitment guidelines and employment case studies with other ACE member companies.
+These efforts to support the active participation of employees with disabilities and provide appropriate workplaces received recognition with the presenting to IHI of ACE Awards in the Individuals division and Environment-Building division in 2024.

 Building an Inclusive Workplace Regardless of Sexual Orientation or Gender Identity